Are you considering trying Talkspace but aren’t quite sure?

 If all options are declined, it will ask why before finally giving final confirmation that the plan has been canceled.

-Unfortunately, refunds for the subscription plan are not available prior to renewal.
-And even after you choose to cancel your subscription, it will remain active until your current billing period concludes.
+Unfortunately, refunds for the subscription plan are not available before renewal (usually).
+After you choose to cancel your subscription, it will remain active until your current billing period concludes.

 This is the most common complaint online – not being available to get refunds.

-You may want to consider signing up for a shorter initial time period to test out.
+You may want to consider signing up for a shorter initial period to test out the Talkspace experience given that refunds are normally not available.

 Talkspace was the first online medical service to offer medication prescriptions, enabling users to virtually book visits with a psychiatrist to help with their medications.